Academic Writing using Zotero, Sublime Text and Latex

 Setup Sublime Text

 Open Sublime Text (ST).
-You’ll want to install some packages that will make this whole
+You’ll want to install some packages that will make this whole escapade so much easier.
+The first is called LaTeXTools.

 1. To install packages, hit Cmd/Ctrl + Shift + P. The drop down that appears is your command central for ST.